 Many employers, particularly smaller companies, will understand and at least try to help out employees who have proven themselves to be reliable and trustworthy.
 It never hurts to ask.

 There are a few other options as well.

-Cash advance apps are similar to payday loans — in fact, they’re sometimes called paycheck advance apps — because they offer short-term small-dollar loans that are repaid with your next paycheck.
+- Cash advance apps: Cash advance apps are similar to payday loans — in fact, they’re sometimes called paycheck advance apps — because they offer short-term small-dollar loans that are repaid with your next paycheck.
 However, many of these lenders don’t charge interest.
 Instead, you pay them with “tips,” and some charge a small monthly subscription fee, making the loans fast and affordable.

 Want to know more about cash advance apps?
 Watch this video:

-No one enjoys asking for help, but sometimes those closest to you don’t want to watch you struggle financially and are willing to help.
+- Borrow from friends and family: No one enjoys asking for help, but sometimes those closest to you don’t want to watch you struggle financially and are willing to help.
 Just make sure to write down any financial agreement, and pay them back in good faith.

-The gig economy is booming, and people are taking on extra work driving for Uber and Lyft, delivering food for UberEats or DoorDash, and even doing other people’s grocery shopping through Shipt and Instacart.
+- Take on a side hustle: The gig economy is booming, and people are taking on extra work driving for Uber and Lyft, delivering food for UberEats or DoorDash, and even doing other people’s grocery shopping through Shipt and Instacart.
 You can set your own hours and use the money to help pay off your loans.

 The Bottom Line

 The government can possibly help you with payday loans, but if you’re already stuck with a load of payday loan debt, it probably won’t offer much help getting out of debt.
 State governments restrict payday lenders to try to keep you out of the debt cycle in the first place, and the federal government offers protection from some debt collection tactics.